California Water Service (CWT)

 AI Analysis | Feedback

-- Residential: This category comprises individual households that use water for domestic purposes such as drinking, cooking, cleaning, and landscaping.
+- Residential Customers: This category includes individual households that use water for domestic purposes such as drinking, bathing, and household chores.
+The company explicitly mentions serving hundreds of thousands of "customer connections" and offering services to "residential customers."

 AI Analysis | Feedback